neil-yechenwei/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `enable_node_public_ip` - (Optional) Should nodes in this Node Pool have a Public IP Address?
 Defaults to `false`.

+* `kubernetes_version` - (Optional) Specifies the version of Kubernetes used on the managed Node Pool.

 * `max_pods` - (Optional) The maximum number of pods that can run on each agent.
 Changing this forces a new resource to be created.

 * `node_labels` - (Optional) A map of Kubernetes labels which should be applied to nodes in the Default Node Pool.